Fanfic / Disney High School

 - Belligerent Sexual Tension: Belle and Adam seem to be in the beginning stages.
 Adam, at least, recognizes it for what it is, but Belle has no idea what he feels for her...which only makes him even more frustrated.

 - Beta Couple: In one strip, Kida casually (and quite effectively!) flirts with Milo as Adam and Meg, tied up in their own romantic drama, look on jealously.
+Also Aladdin and Jasmine who get together with no drama after Aladdin realizes she's not dating Kuzco.

 - Big Brother Instinct: Quasi is very protective of Rapunzel.
 Fortunately, though, he's not a Knight Templar.
 Their parents, on the other hand...